miquella/vaulted/doc/vaulted-shell.1.md

-*Note:* because Vaulted defaults to substituting permanent credentials with temporary credentials, the credentials you provide to Vaulted may not match those in a spawned environment.
+*Note:* because Vaulted defaults to substituting permanent credentials with temporary credentials, the credentials you provide to Vaulted may not match those in a spawned session.

 Vaulted uses AWS standard environment variables for credentials: